 Before entering politics, Chris joined and eventually ran his family’s business – a wholesale fruit and vegetable company based in New Covent Garden Market for eleven years.

-He is an active and qualified football referee and has been officiating the game at different levels for over 32 years.
-He currently referees on the Northamptonshire Combination League and is President of Earls Barton Football Club.
+He is an active and qualified football referee and has been officiating the game at different levels for over 42 years.
+He currently referees on the Northamptonshire Combination League.
 Chris is well known within football locally, nationally and internationally.

-Until recently, Chris was Chair of the Northampton Theatres' Board of Trustees, which oversees the Royal and Derngate Theatres in Northampton.
+Chris was Chair of the Northampton Theatres' Board of Trustees, which oversees the Royal and Derngate Theatres in Northampton for three years up to summer 2016.

 Chris was a Conservative Member of the European Parliament for the East Midlands Region of the UK from June 1999 to June 2009.
 He held various positions in the European Parliament including that of Chief Whip of the British Conservatives from 2001-2004.